JetBrains/intellij-sdk-docs/topics/products/android_studio.md

   <depends>org.jetbrains.android</depends>
 ```

-As discussed in the [Plugin Dependencies](plugin_compatibility.md#declaring-plugin-dependencies) section of this guide, a plugin's dependency on [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) must be declared in `plugin.xml`.
+As discussed in the [Plugin Dependencies](plugin_compatibility.md#declaring-plugin-dependencies) section of this guide, a plugin's dependency on [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) must be declared in <path>plugin.xml</path>.
 When using Android Studio-specific features (APIs), a dependency on `com.intellij.modules.androidstudio` must be declared as shown in the code snippet below.
 Otherwise, if only general IntelliJ Platform features (APIs) are used, then a dependency on `com.intellij.modules.platform` must be declared as discussed in [Plugin Compatibility with IntelliJ Platform Products](plugin_compatibility.md).